thomasmarano/CV/README.md

   ## About Me

-  Since graduating from Yale University, I have worked in two business roles at Citigroup and Intercom.
-I have now turned all my energy to the wonderful world of coding and building things.
+  Since graduating from Yale University, I have held two business roles at Citigroup and Intercom, and I have now turned all my energy to the wonderful world of coding and building things.

   I am an enthusiastic and ambitious **Full Stack Junior Developer**, looking for a London-based role where I can further my programming skills, while also gaining exposure to product management and business strategy.
 I recently completed a 16-week software development bootcamp at [Makers Academy](https://makers.tech/), and am looking for a company that, above all, prizes learning and mentorship.